 Pests Love Paradise, Too...

-Residents enjoy a warm, plush, sub-tropical environment here in Palmetto Bay -- but not nearly as much as the pests that thrive among us!
-Being located between Biscayne Bay to the east and the Everglades to the west, Palmetto Bay is forced to co-exist with bugs and plants that we may not always find particularly welcome.
+Residents and visitors truly enjoy the warm, lush, sub-tropical environment here in Palmetto Bay -- but not nearly as much as the pests that thrive among us!
+Because this Village is situated between Biscayne Bay and the Everglades, finding ways to safely and comfortable co-exist with endemic and invasive bugs is an ongoing challenge for the humans who live here.

 Miami-Dade County is home to 45 species of mosquitoes.
 However, a few create sufficient annoyance that require professionally managed control measures.
 In addition to their annoyance, mosquitoes can also transmit diseases such as West Nile Virus, Dengue Fever, Encephalitis, Malaria, and dog heartworm.
 With the threat of such diseases, it is important to reduce your chances of getting bitten by following these helpful tips to avoiding mosquitoes.
 But when the mosquito problem gets really bad, particularly during the hot wet summer months, we rely on the expertise of Miami-Dade County's Mosquito Control Division to manage the mosquito population on behalf of Palmetto Bay by using the most effective methods, techniques, equipment, and insecticides.
 Residents experiencing a mosquito nuisance are encouraged to: